Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Cashmere Crewneck Sweater, $80 (reduced from $119)

 The beautiful 10-inch Always Pan Set from Our Place serves as a nonstick fry and saute pan, skillet, steamer, saucier, spatula and spoon rest.
-Available in four colors.
+Reduced to $99 (from $145 list), this set was sold at as of publication.
+Use the "check stock now" button to check for restocks.

 Nordstrom plush faux fur slippers: $15